jordancrawfordnz/kauri-bridge/README.md

 Each sensor is an object consisting of:

-* `id` (string) is the API ID for the sensor (sensor setup in API prior to use)
+* `id` (string)

+  The API ID for the sensor (sensor setup in API prior to use).

-* Key fields are used to identify which sensor.
-These are dependent on the device so see the read me for the device you're using.
+* Additional fields will be required by the device to identify the sensor.
+Please see the read me for the device you are using for these options.

 ## Implementing your own device
 <!-- TODO: Link to device docs -->